repobee/repobee/README.md

 A CLI tool for administrating large amounts of git repositories on GitHub and GitLab instances.
 Read the docs at: https://repobee.readthedocs.io

-CLI options that are set in the config file are suppressed in help sections, run with pre-parser option --show-all-opts to unsuppress.
-Example: repobee --show-all-opts setup -h

 Loaded plugins: distmanager-3.0.0-alpha.7, pluginmanager-3.0.0-alpha.7

 positional arguments: